24 Hour Course

 This 24-hour course satisfies the continuing education requirements for Journeyman, Master, and Registered electricians in Wisconsin.
 The bulk of the course is about the 2017 updates to the NEC, but also includes the required topics of photovoltaic systems, OSHA safety standards, and the NFPA 70E.
-The course is broken up by topic, and each topic is completed by passing an exam.

 Students will begin the course by reviewing OSHA Standard 1926, which provides a wide-ranging survey of safety considerations that affect electricians on job sites, including employer responsibilities, general rules for job safety in building trades, and the specific OSHA requirements that apply to electricians.
-The exam following this section consists of 10 questions.

 Next, students will review the 2015 edition of the NFPA 70E, the industry standard for safer conditions when engaging in electrical work.
 This section also provides guidance on the most hazardous situations confronted in real-world situations.
-This section is followed by a 10-question exam, as well.

 We will then move on to the topic of photovoltaic systems, and obtain a basic understanding of the technical necessities when installing and maintaining the electrical connections for a photovoltaic system.
 This section also includes an extensive review of the latest NEC sections governing these systems, and finishes with a brief review of recent developments and the future of PV Systems.
-This section is longer, and so is its exam, which consists of 30 questions.

 Finally, the largest section of the course starts with a general overview of important changes to the NEC.
 These include code-wide changes, several new articles, and changes to Article 90 for clarity’s sake.
 Then, Chapters 1-9 are discussed individually.